Beowulf & Grendel: Reception

-On review aggregator Rotten Tomatoes, Beowulf and Grendel holds an approval rating of 47%, based on 34 reviews, and an average rating of 5.42/10.
-Its consensus reads, "Despite the impressive Icelandic scenery, Beowulf And Grendel fails to find its footing in the transition from epic tale to the big screen."
+On review aggregator Rotten Tomatoes, Beowulf & Grendel holds an approval rating of 47%, based on 34 reviews, and an average rating of 5.42/10.
+Its consensus reads, "Despite the impressive Icelandic scenery, Beowulf & Grendel fails to find its footing in the transition from epic tale to the big screen."
 On Metacritic, the film has a weighted average score of 53 out of 100, based on 16 critics, indicating "mixed or average reviews".

 Todd McCarthy of Variety stated that the film was "too genteel" in spite of its impressive cinematography and believability.
 Mick LaSalle from The San Francisco Chronicle felt that, by attempting to make the classic legend a morality tale, it lessened the film's impact, also criticizing Polley as being miscast.
 The New York Times's Manohla Dargis gave the film two out of four stars, commenting that, while it featured excellent cinematography and production values, the film was undone by its reinterperatation of Grendel and removal of all the mystical elements of the original story.
 Nick Schager of Slant Magazine offered similar criticism, stating that the film "fail[ed] to generate a requisite degree of mythic grandeur" which greatly diminished the scope and power of the original epic.
 Schager also criticized the film's added vulgarity, and Polley's casting.

 The film was not without its supporters: Entertainment Weekly's Lisa Schwarzbaum commended the film for its naturalistic approach, and its direction.